-We recognise that feasibility also depends on the socio-cultural acceptability of the intervention.
-Therefore, we will assess acceptability in more detail.
-Acceptability is a multi-faceted construct that reflects the extent to which stakeholders consider MDA to be appropriate, based on anticipated or experienced cognitive and emotional responses to the intervention (Sekhon at al 2017).
+Acceptability is a multi-faceted construct that reflects the extent to which stakeholders consider an Azithromycin intervention to be appropriate, based on anticipated or experienced cognitive and emotional responses to the intervention (Sekhon at al 2017).
 We will confine the present study on health system and household levels (those delivering and receiving the intervention) because of the important role they play.
-We will focus on local practices and interpretations related to child health, illnesses and well-being and will provide a mostly qualitative analysis of the acceptability of the drug and the delivery mode.
-The aim is to describe how MDA and azithromycin fit to the local child health seeking concept.
+We will focus on local practices and interpretations related to child health, illnesses and wellbeing and will provide a mostly qualitative analysis of the acceptability of the drug and the delivery model.